 Office expenses: The amounts you spend on your business office are deductible business expenses.
 For example, you may deduct the rent and utilities you spend for an office.
 If you work at home, you may be able to deduct the cost of your home office.
 This deduction is particularly valuable if you are a renter because it enables you to deduct a portion of your monthly rent, a sizable expense that is ordinarily not deductible.

 Business Travel: You may also deduct your expenses when you go out of town for your consulting business.
 These include airfare or other transportation costs and hotel or other lodging expenses.
 But, you may only deduct 50% of the cost of meals when you travel on business.
 If you plan things right, you can even mix pleasure and business and still get a deduction.
+For more information, see Using the Standard Mileage Rate to Deduct Business Driving Expenses.

 Subscriptions: You can deduct the cost of magazines, journals, newsletters, and other subscriptions useful for your consulting business.

 Supplies: Supplies are business items that you use up in less than one year.
 They include everything from paperclips to postage stamps.
+All of these items used for your business are deductible.

 Legal and professional services: You can deduct fees that you pay to attorneys, accountants, consultants, and other professionals if the fees are paid for work related to your consulting business.